canarieids/Zeek-Ubuntu-22.04/README.md

 The below sample is an example only.
 If you are only using 2 interfaces, you can allocate more processors to these interfaces.
 You do not have to specify every interface in node.cfg.
 If you are not using a physical interface, you can omit it altogether here.

+Note there modifications to the "interface=", where each interface is now pre-fixed with "af_packet".
+Also, the additional fields "lb_method", "lb_procs", "pin_cpus" and "af_packet_fanout_id" are also required to be added.
+Please note you must assign a unique "pin_cpus" and "af_packet_fanout_id" for each worker.

+The below example assumes you also configured Zeek to run in Cluster mode (4.4.7 Zeek Cluster Mode).

 Example for **JSP3 Hardware**: Five workers, each with their own interface:

 - 8  threads per worker
 - Theoretical throughput: (Megabit) = (#Threads)(250)